concord-consortium/lara/lara-typescript/README.md

 npm unlink @concord-consortium/lara-plugin-api
 ```

-### LARA Internal API
+### LARA Interactive API

+LARA Interactive API lives in `interactive-api` directory.
+This API is exposed to interactive developers.
+Code organization and documentation is similar in many ways to LARA Plugin API.
+It's also published to NPM.

+### Code that is used by LARA internals

-Other code that is meant to be used by LARA itself is exposed as Internal API.
-It's available under global
+Other API that is meant to be used by LARA itself is exposed to global/window object under `LARA` namespace.
-namespace `LARA.InternalAPI` and implemented in `src/internal-api`.

-Old-style LARA code can reference `LARA.InternalAPI` functions directly.
+Old-style LARA code (usually HAML pages or some CoffeeScript files) can reference `LARA.InternalAPI`,
+`LARA.InteractiveAPI` and `LARA.PageItemAuthoring` functions directly.